-There is a separate policy and procedure outlining the school's position on this and can be found in the school office or on our website.
+There is a separate policy and procedure outlining the school's position on this and it can be found on our website or via the school office.

 We will make ensure that sufficient staff are trained to support any pupil with a medical condition.